 My trench for this season was FF08.
 It was one of three exploratory trenches dug in advance of the water project at Umm el-Jimal.
 The purpose of the water project is to reconnect the ancient water reservoirs on the site to the modern reservoir in Umm el-Jimal.
 This project is being primarily undertaken by Calvin’s Engineering department who are working in close conjunction with the local community.
+Most of the reservoirs at Umm el-Jimal have fallen out of use, or are in need of repair.
+The system of reservoirs used to be connected by water channels so that water could flow from one to another, but these no longer function.
 As of right now, the water in the reservoirs (particularly the Roman reservoir) is used by the municipality and not directly by the community.
 Every day a tanker truck comes and fills up from the reservoir.
 It did not used to be this way.
 In the early 20th century, the Bedouins who lived in the area lived directly in the site, amongst the ruins.
 The reservoirs were their sources of water.
 But things have changed.
 The department of antiquities has taken over the site and people do not live amongst the ruins.
-By creating these water channels, the local community will have some of their connection to the site restored.
-By choosing three points along the proposed route for the new water pipes, we now have a better idea of some of the things (if any) that will be encountered while the trench for the pipe is being dug.
+By recreating these water channels with a modern pipeline, the local community will have some of their connection to the site restored.
+By choosing to excavate three points along the proposed route for the new water pipes, we now have a better idea of some of the things (if any) that will be encountered while the trench for the pipe is being dug.

 The first part of the trench consisted almost entirely of collapse debris.
 This part of the excavation was not particularly interesting because, while there was quite a lot of pottery, there was little else apart from sand, dust, and rocks.
 Things began to get more interesting by locus 003.
 Locus 003 is a different soil, courser and redder.
 This layer is likely a much older accumulation of dirt and collapse debris, probably made up of original top soil.
 There were two massive boulders protruding from the south balk and taking up almost all of locus 003.
 The bottom of locus 003 is where things start to get really interesting.
 As I excavated, I began to encounter flat stones that looked like they made up a surface.